MelissaDTH/marketplace-webshop/README.md

   * It can redirect to all the categories
   * It has a Drop down where all categories are shown and clickable
   * You can sign up and login
-  * You can go to the shopping cart (under construction)
+  * You can go to the shopping cart
 - There is a **footer**
 - The webshop contains a **homepage**, where different categories are shown
 - These categories can be visited by clicking on them or using the navbar